helidon-io/helidon/docs/se/config/mutability-support.md

 ### Setting up Config Source Change Detection

 When the application creates a config source, it can set up change detection for that source.
 This is called *polling* in the Helidon API but specific change detection algorithms might not use actual polling.
 You choose a specific [`PollingStrategy`][pollingstrategy] for each config source you want to monitor.
-See the section on [polling strategies][polling-strategies] in the config extensions doc page for more information.
+See the section on [polling strategies][polling-strategi] in the config extensions doc page for more information.

-The config system provides some built-in polling strategies, exposed as these methods on the [`PollingStrategies`][pollingstrategies] class:
+The config system provides some built-in polling strategies, exposed as these methods on the [`PollingStrategies`][pollingstrategie] class:

 - `regular(Duration interval)` - a general-purpose scheduled polling strategy with a specified, constant polling interval.
 - `watch(Path watchedPath)` - a filesystem-specific strategy to watch specified path.
 You can use this strategy with the `file` built-in config sources.